 As we say, the best course of action will depend on your individual circumstances, but hopefully some of the information in this article will help to put your mind at ease.

-2. MSCI World Index on a total return basis in £s, October 2007 to October 2022.
-Datasource, FE Fundinfo, May 2022.
+2. MSCI World Index on a total return basis in £s, August 2009 to August 2024.
+Data source, FE Fundinfo, August 30 2024.
 Past performance is no guide to future performance.

 Tags